In an ideal MarTech world

 For many fast-growing companies, this means creating a complex network where data seamlessly flows through a variety of applications.
 It needs to go through the website, marketing automation tools, CRM, ERP (where the master customer data resides), customer success, ticket tracking and the product itself — not to mention many other applications and data sources depending on the industry.

 Sounds like a data-pipe dream, doesn’t it?
 The reality for the typical cloud-savvy, fast-growing company today is that purchasing and implementing cloud-based applications have never been easier.
-As a result, companies find themselves adopting dozens, if not hundreds of cloud applications to solve all sorts of business problems.
+As a result, companies find themselves adding dozens, if not hundreds of cloud applications to their MarTech stack to solve all sorts of business problems.
+But unfortunately, some marketers make the mistake of purchasing a solution that doesn't even improve their processes.

 As wonderful as these apps are, it is possible to have too much of a good thing.
 Data silos and manual data exports all too often become the norm.
 Fluid sharing of information is a critical operational building block in organizations of all sizes, but integrating the data between these applications becomes harder and cannot be done without dedicated technical resources, which many marketing departments simply cannot afford.